Best Postpartum Foods: What to Eat for Recovery, Energy, and Milk Supply

 Stay Hydrated Throughout the Day

 Carry a water bottle and sip often.
-Herbal teas like chamomile or fennel can be soothing and support milk supply.
+Herbal teas like chamomile or fennel can be soothing and may support hydration and overall breastfeeding wellness.

 What to Avoid During Postpartum